CiscoTestAutomation/jenkins_report_plugin/README.md

 # pyATS Report Plugin ![](guide/assets/images/r_jenkins.png)

-The pyATS Report Plugin is a Post Build plugin to display Cisco test automation test results within Jenkins, with options to upload the archives to Cisco Self Serve Services(S3) portal.
+The pyATS Report Plugin is a Post Build plugin to display Cisco test automation test results within Jenkins, with options to upload the archives to Cisco Xpresso portal.
 The Report Plugin is designed to work with pyATS Project (for pyATS based scripts), as well as Jenkins Free Style project(for TCL based scripts).

 ## Table Of Content
 - [Feature Highlights](#feature-highlights)